-Believe it or not, there're projects which actually need a terminal emulator library, not many of them use pyte though:
+Believe it or not, there're projects which actually need a terminal emulator library.
+Not many of them use pyte, though.
+Here's a shortlist the ones that do:

-- Selectel hey, we wrote this thing :)

-- Ajenti easy to use weadmin panel for Linux and BSD uses ${\tt pyte}$ for its terminal plugin.
+- Ajenti a webadmin panel for Linux and BSD uses pyte for its terminal plugin. - Pymux a terminal multiplexor.

-- Neutron IDE personal cloud IDE.